polymorphisma/nepse_scraper/docs/index.md

 #### Get top trade
-    Retrieve the all the trade of ticker in terms of share price from the Nepal Stock Exchange (NEPSE).
+    Retrieve the all the trade of ticker in terms of share price from the Nepal Stock Exchange (NEPSE) for last trading day.

         This method queries the NEPSE API to retrieve the all the trade of ticker in terms of share price.
         The all the trade of ticker are returned as a json.